The Ice Warden | Chapter 1

 But this was five years ago.
 Yuri was not seventeen anymore.
 He was back home now; that must’ve been a dream.

-He looked around and something caught his attention.
-A splash of color into the white.
+He looked around, and something caught his attention: a splash of color in the white.
 A purple flower, something completely out of place, out of time.
-He tried to reach it when he heard a voice in the wind.
+He tried to reach it, when he heard a voice in the wind.
 “The tenth spring is near.”

 Then he woke up.

 It was early in the morning; he could tell by how faint the light of the sky was.
-The sun was not even visible yet, raising behind the Eastern mountains.
+The sun was not even visible yet, rising behind the Eastern mountains.

-He got out of bed and poured water from a pitcher in the basin next to the window.
-He splashed his face and it felt like coming back to life.
+He got out of bed and poured water from a pitcher into the basin next to the window.
+He splashed his face, and it felt like coming back to life.
 The cold water always gave him a jolt of energy.
-He brushed his shoulder-length auburn hair, put on some clothes, and then sneaked into the kitchen to look for the previous day’s food leftovers with which to throw together a quick breakfast.
+He brushed his shoulder-length auburn hair, put on some clothes, and then sneaked into the kitchen to look for the previous day’s leftovers with which to throw together a quick breakfast.

 He was munching on dry bread and salted meat when he heard footsteps approaching.
 He could tell from the heavy thumps it was his cousin Lara; she was loud in every way possible.